kasipavankumar/batch-conversion-to-webp/readme.md

 ## How to run this script?
 1. Download & install the latest stable version of [Python](https://www.python.org/downloads/).
-2. Download the [WebP library](https://developers.google.com/speed/webp/docs/precompiled) provide by Google.
+2. Download the [WebP library](https://developers.google.com/speed/webp/docs/precompiled) provided by Google.
 3. Extract the compressed folder & add the path of the bin directory to your system variables.
 Path will look something like this: `..\libwebp-0.4.1-rc1-windows-x64\bin`
 4. To test the installtion, enter `cwebp -version` in CLI, which will return the version number.
 This indicates a successful installtion.